We regularly update this article with the latest information pertaining to Digital Marketing Budgets for Credit Unions.

 As advertising spend relates to asset size among our clients, we're seeing an average spend of $91.13 per million in assets per year, with a high of $319.15 per million and a low of $20.13 per million.

-Not surprisingly, there is a strong correlation between the amount of marketing dollars invested per member, and membership growth.
+Not surprisingly, there is a strong correlation between the amount of per member marketing dollars invested in a credit union membership growth strategy, and membership growth.

 Credit Unions Attracting Younger Members